Computational-Psychiatry/3DI/README.md

 # Running the code

-The code to process video is run as below
+If the code is compiled successfully with the instructions above, an executable file named `video` must be created in the `build` directory.
+Run this executable within the `build` directory as below

 `./video <path_to_video_file> <path_to_output_dir> <path_to_config_file> <camera_parameter>`